contagon/handbook/handbook/18-priesthood-ordinances-and-blessings.md

 ## 18.11 Setting Apart Members to Serve in Callings

-Members who are called and sustained to most Church positions should be set apart to serve in that position (see [3.4.3.1]; [John 15:16]; [Doctrine and Covenants 42:11]).
+Members who are called and sustained to most Church positions should be set apart to serve in that position (see [John 15:16]; [Doctrine and Covenants 42:11]; see also [3.4.3.1] in this handbook).
 During the setting apart, the person is given (1) authority to act in the calling and (2) words of blessing as guided by the Spirit.

 Stake presidents, bishops, and quorum presidents receive keys of presidency when they are set apart (see [3.4.1.1]).
 However, the word _keys_ should not be used when setting apart members to serve in other callings, including counselors in presidencies.